 - Spider veins

-What kind of skin works best with IPLs?
+What type of skin works best when using IPLs?

-How can I prepare for an IPL treatment?
+How do I get read to do an IPL treatment?

 - Stay away from exposure to the sun for two weeks prior to the session.

 - Don’t use any electrolysis, threading, waxing, Nair or bleaching for six weeks prior to the session.

 - Don’t use a tanning bed.
 Tanning cream as well as bronzers have to be totally exfoliated from the skin.

 - Don’t take any photo-sensitive drugs during the two weeks before the session, such as anesthesia or antibiotics.
 The doctors must wait two weeks from the last time you took any photo sensitive drugs to do a treatment.

 - Directly after a session, you may get some erythema (redness) or edema (swelling)on the treated areas.
 This normally lasts several and then it subsides.

 - For two days after the session, don’t use any additional heat like saunas, Jacuzzis,steam rooms, or very hot showers, or do any type of strenuous activity.

 - Stay away from exposure to the sun for 14 days after a session in order to keep from experiencing any hypo-pigmentation or hyper-pigmentation, and use sunscreen with a minimum of SPF 30 on all the areas that got treated.